MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 ### Publishing

-During this preview, you won't be able to publish bots that have generative answers enabled.

-If you'd like to publish a bot that has generative answers enabled, you need to ask your admin to enable it for your tenant in the **Power Platform admin center**.
+You'll be able to publish bots that have generative answers enabled by following the guidance in the Publish and integrate documentation, starting with [Key concepts - publish your bot](publication-fundamentals-publish-channels.md).
+Your admin could disable the ability to publish bots with generative answers for your tenant in the **Power Platform admin center**.

 :::image type="content" source="media/nlu-gpt/nlu-boost-conversation.png" alt-text="Screenshot of the Power Virtual Agents boost conversation.":::